-&lt;sup>7While the literature generally does not focus on the interaction between local labor markets, the studies by Helm (2020); Adao et al. (2019) are notable exceptions.
+3While the literature generally does not focus on the interaction between local labor markets, the studies by Helm (2020); Adao et al. (2019) are notable exceptions.
 In Helm (2020), the author exploits employment spillovers between local labor markets to estimate agglomeration effects.
 In Adao et al. (2019), the authors revisit the reduced-form analysis of Autor et al. (2013), but introduce an estimation framework that explicitly takes labor market linkages and general equilibrium responses into account.
-Indeed the stylized model in the next Section can be seen as a simplified version of their framework, but the focus of their analysis abstracts from efficiency gains and how those are conditioned by the uneveness of the shock.
+While both of these papers exploit the network structure of labor markets, they do not focus on the relationship between uneven shock incidence and consumer prices.

-&lt;sup>8Kim and Vogel (2020) conduct a similar analysis, taking the imperfect reallocation of workers into account when calculating the welfare effect of the China shock across US labor markets.
+4Kim and Vogel (2020) conduct a similar analysis, taking the imperfect reallocation of workers into account when calculating the welfare effect of the China shock across US labor markets.
 However, by abstracting from bilateral reallocation in their setting, they cannot capture the rich interactions between closely connected labor markets that is the centerpiece of this study.
 In their empirical implementation, they furthermore abstract from the impact on consumer prices.